-- 4 teaspoons melted butter or coconut oil, plus more for greasing skillet
+4 teaspoons avocado oil or melted butter/coconut oil, plus more for greasing skillet

 Make It Now:

-- In a medium mixing bowl, whisk together the milk, melted butter/oil, eggs, pumpkin, and vanilla.
+Mix Wet Ingredients: In a medium mixing bowl, whisk together the milk, oil (or melted butter), eggs, pumpkin, and vanilla.

-- Pour the wet ingredients into the dry ingredients.
-Stir together just until smooth, but do not over mix.
+Combine: Pour the wet ingredients into the dry ingredients.
+Stir together just until smooth, but do not over mix!

 Freeze For Later: Fully cook and cool.
 Freezer in single layers, divided by parchment or wax paper, in a gallon-sized freezer bag or container.
 Squeeze out all the excess air, seal tightly, and freeze.

 Prepare From Frozen: Pop them in the toaster.
 Then microwave for about 20 second intervals, as needed to heat through.

 To make sure these whole wheat pancakes turn out light and fluffy, you will need to find white whole wheat flour OR replace it with half all-purpose flour and half regular whole wheat flour.
 Find white whole wheat flour in health food stores, larger grocery stores, or online here.

 I chose to add a small amount of brown sugar because it adds a hint of sweetness and goes so well with the pumpkin, cinnamon, vanilla, and nutmeg.
 However, feel free to either leave it out or use a healthier sweetener option like coconut sugar, xylitol, or liquid stevia.